Junior Youth Activities

 Programme

-Choose one junior youth text for your participants to complete during the 3-4 day period.
+One option could be for your participants to complete one of the Junior Youth Spiritual Empowerment Programme texts during the 3-4 day period.
 It is best for junior youth to study the texts in order, starting with the entry level texts and then moving through Year 2 and Year 3 texts, but you are free to use your judgement.
 Consider participant age and complexity of the text.

 This is the current suggested order of Bahá’í inspired junior youth texts: